paramify/fedramp-20x-pilot/README.md

     Meet with 3PAO and have them review and validate evidence in Paramify Cloud.

 4. **Automate Machine-readable Package**
-   Generate and publish our machine readable package using Paramify Cloud.
+   Generate and publish our machine-readable package using Paramify Cloud.

 5. **3PAO Review**
    3PAO reviews the package and adds attestation.

 6. **Continuous Reporting Indication**
-   Either on demand or per an automated schedule, a new package will be generated with the most current evidence.
+   Either on-demand or per an automated schedule, a new package will be generated with the most current evidence.

 7. **Prototype for Continuous Reporting**
    It is anticipated that Paramify Cloud will allow for a shareable link that shows the KSI dashboard.